slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Do you know how I stopped getting protesters to my event at universities?
 I held them in the morning."  -- Dr. Jordan Peterson*
 > *"Europe was created by history.
 America was created by philosophy."  -- Margaret Thatcher*
 > *"Far-right are nostalgic for a world that never was.
 Far-left are hopeful for a world that can never be."  -- g_s_bhogal@x*
-> *"Fascism, Nazism, Communism and Socialism are only superficial variations of the same monstrous theme - collectivism."  -- Ayn Rand*
 > *"High-paying low-skill jobs are the real social safety net.
 Immigrants taking these jobs and lowering their wages is terrible for Americans."  -- jlippincott_@x*
 > *"Human beings are born with different capacities.
 If they are free, they are not equal.
 And if they are equal, they are not free."  -- Aleksandr Solzhenitsyn*
 > *"I don’t want a Black History Month.
 Black history is American history.
 How are we going to get rid of racism?
 Stop talking about it!"  -- Morgan Freeman*
-> *"I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."  -- Thomas Sowell*
 > *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- g_s_bhogal@x*
 > *"If I fully destroy the corruption, they will kill me."  -- Elon Musk*
 > *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb*
 > *"Immigration is a privilege, not a right, and the safety of our citizens must come first, without question."  -- Donald J. Trump*
 > *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*
 > *"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it." --  Thomas Sowell*
-> *"It is much more important to kill bad bills, than to pass good ones."  -- Calvin Coolidge*
+> *"Much of the social history of the Western world over the past three decades has involved replacing what worked with what sounded good."  -- Thomas Sowell*
+> *"I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."  -- Thomas Sowell*
+> *"One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain."  -- Thomas Sowell*
+> *"Racism is not dead, but it is on life support — kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as «racists.»"  -- Thomas Sowell*
+> *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture - and you cannot blame any culture in the world except Western culture."  -- Thomas Sowell*
+> *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell*
+> *"We are living in an era when sanity is controversial, and insanity is just another viewpoint - and degeneracy only another lifestyle."  -- Thomas Sowell*
 > *"Nation-states like war; city-states like commerce; families like stability; and individuals like entertainment."  -- Nassim Taleb*
 > *"Nature has given women so much power that the law has very wisely given them little."  -- Samuel Johnson*
 > *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
-> *"One of the penalties of refusing to participate in politics is that you end up being governed by your inferiors."  -- Plato*
-> *"One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain."  -- Thomas Sowell*
 > *"People demand freedom of speech as a compensation for the freedom of thought which they seldom use."  -- Søren Kierkegaard*
 > *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."  -- stirlingwisdom@x*
-> *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell*
-> *"Racism is not dead, but it is on life support — kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as «racists.»"  -- Thomas Sowell*
 > *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant*
 > *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos*
 > *"The average man lives in a matriarchy, the average woman lives in a patriarchy, and they’re both correct."  -- Naval Ravikant*